-Courses Required for Acceptance to Candidacy:
+Courses Required for Acceptance to Candidacy in both tracks:

 PHYS 2997 Teaching of Physics (1 credit)

-PHYS 2998 Teaching Practicum
+PHYS 2998 Teaching Practicum (two semesters)

-PHYS 2999 Physics and Astronomy Colloquium
+PHYS 2999 Physics and Astronomy Colloquium (two semesters)

-Since the majority of the entering graduate students are supported by teaching assistantships during their first year, and all must teach for two terms at some point, all incoming students are required to take a one-credit course (PHYS 2997) on "Teaching of Physics and Astronomy" during the Fall semester of their first year.
+Since the majority of the entering graduate students are supported by teaching assistant-ships during their first year, and all must teach for two terms at some point, all incoming students are required to take a one-credit course (PHYS 2997) on "Teaching of Physics and Astronomy" during the Fall semester of their first year.
 This course tells them about their responsibilities as Teaching Assistants, introduces them to effective teaching methods, and incorporates extensive teaching practice sessions.
 The faculty members who teach the lecture and/or laboratory courses in which the graduate students assist also provide guidance to them with regard to teaching issues.
-In addition to the physics exposure in PHYS 2997, first-year students take PHYS 2999, which requires students to attend departmental colloquia to further expose beginning graduate students to current physics research.
-No formal class time is needed.
+In addition, first-year students take PHYS 2999 during the first Fall and Spring semester, which requires students to attend departmental colloquia to further expose beginning graduate students to current physics research.
+The colloquia are typically scheduled on Monday afternoons (see department calendar).

-In order to inform the first-year students about the wide range of research opportunities available to them in the Department, PHYS 2997 also includes a series of informal talks by faculty members about their research programs.
-These talks of ten continue on Fridays throughout the Spring term.
+In order to inform the first-year students about the wide range of research opportunities available to them in the Department, there is also a series of informal talks by faculty members about their research programs.
+The specific days and times for these talks in the 2023/24 academic year will be announced in due time.